apache/causeway-site/content/components/security/shiro/using-ldap.md

 The above configuration has been tested against [ApacheDS](http://directory.apache.org/apacheds/), v1.5.7.
 This can be administered using [Apache Directory Studio](http://directory.apache.org/studio/), v1.5.3.

+### Using a shared role/perms path

+As an alternative to injecting the `permissionsByRole` property, the role/permission mapping can alternatively be specified by injecting a resource path:

+    ldapRealm.resourcePath=classpath:webapp/myroles.ini

+where `myroles.ini` is in `src/main/resources/webapp`, and takes the form:

+     [roles]
+     user_role = *:ToDoItemsJdo:*:*,\
+                 *:ToDoItem:*:*
+     self-install_role = *:ToDoItemsFixturesService:install:*
+     admin_role = *

+This separation of the role/mapping can be useful if Shiro is configured to support multiple realms (eg an LdapRealm based one and also an TextRealm)

 ### Active DS LDAP Configuration

 The screenshot below shows the ApacheDS using Apache Directory Studio.
 The setup here was initially base on [this tutorial](http://krams915.blogspot.co.uk/2011/01/ldap-apache-directory-studio-basic.html).
 However, user accounts have been moved to a separate node.